smborio/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start_2.md

 __Question text__

 This text should be copied into the editor in HTML mode.
+(Why HTML mode here?
+In the github viewer this does not appear as HTML text but normal text and when you copy and paste it into HTML mode it doesn't look as expected)

 <textarea readonly="readonly" rows="5" cols="120">
 <p>Find the equation of the line tangent to {@p@} at the point \(x={@pt@}\).</p>